ircv3/ircv3.github.io/README.md

 4. `bundle install`
 5. `bundle exec jekyll serve`

+#### Troubleshooting

+If you encounter errors installing nokogiri on macOS Sierra, make sure your XCode tools are up to date:

+`xcode-select --install`

+Then configure bundler to use the XCode version of libxml2:

+`bundle config build.nokogiri --use-system-libraries=true --with-xml2-include=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.12.sdk/usr/include/libxml2`

+This creates/updates a config file in ~/.bundler/config

 ### Manually

 You should make sure your manually installed local versions match that of [GitHub Pages](https://pages.github.com/versions/):